Ruunyox/yypdb/README.md

 ### Features

-Search the PDB for molecular, methodological, genomic, chemical, strucutral, ontological, and taxonimical information using site-side REST search services and XML query.
+Search the PDB for molecular, methodological, genomic, chemical, strucutral, ontological, and taxonomical information using site-side REST search services and XML query.
 See usage for instructions (--help).

 ### Usage